 It’s unfortunate that many business owners treat their employees poorly.
 These business owners always take advantage of the high unemployment rates to treat their employees badly…believing that they’d soon get their replacements whenever anyone is fired or leaves the company.

-A motivated employee is a great asset in your organisation.Treat them badly and they’ll make sure that all your external customers that have an encounter with them would have a taste of their bitterness, which is pretty bad for your business.
+A motivated employee is a great asset in your organisation.Treat them badly and they’ll make sure that all your external customers that have an encounter with them would have a taste of their angst or bitterness,which is pretty bad for your business.

 Your distributors are your conduit to reach the final consumers.
 They have the network and capabilities to spread your products far and near which is why they are called distributors in the first place.
 Given, these guys can be demanding and forceful.
 But you need to devise ways of reaching a compromise or a win-win bargain with them at all times.